 Before an interview, plan your core points with your PR team.
 What message do you want to get across?
 Are there any tricky questions the interviewer could throw at you?
 Even once you have your content down to a tee, public interviews can be intimidating.
 Take the time to stage mock interviews with your PR team.
 They’ll know how to test your limits and provide the best feedback.

+Just a few short steps can ensure you do not repeat any of these common PR mistakes for your brand.
 If you are curious to learn more about public relations or want to speak to a SYNC consultant about starting your brand’s PR journey, contact us at email@example.com